the-spyke/undercut/website/blog/2020-01-20-what-is-undercut.md

 Arrays give you this flexibility to concatenate, merge, copy, and modify existing pipelines.

 To finish the conveyor there should be some mechanism like moving belt that will transport a car from one operation from another.
-This is where `undercut` tries to help (not mentioning a pack of 40+ prebuilt common operations like filter/map/skip/etc).
+This is where `Undercut` tries to help (not mentioning a pack of 40+ prebuilt common operations like filter/map/skip/etc).

 [Core pull functions](https://undercut.js.org/docs/pull/core-functions) allow you to quickly run a pipeline and acquire the result or combine it into something self-contained and reusable like an Iterable.